 City Council shall by separate ordinance establish a schedule of fees, charges, and expenses and a collection procedure for zoning permits, amendments, appeals, variances, conditional use permits, plan approvals, and other matters pertaining to the administration and enforcement of this Code requiring investigations, inspections, legal advertising, postage, and other expenses.
-The schedule of fees shall be posted in the office of the Zoning Inspector, and may be altered or amended only by Council.
+The schedule of fees shall be posted in the office of the Zoning Inspector, and may be altered or emended only by Council Until said fees are paid, no action shall be taken on may be altered or amended only by Council.
 Until said fees are paid, no action shall be taken on any application.
+(Ord.
+2017-4280.
+Passed 3-6-17.)